as3hr/eCommerce/README.md

 - User Profile update feature
 - Wishlist and favorites management
 - User-friendly UI
+- Addresses, Cards, Checkout and many more features
 - Pagination and filteration in API calls
 - Clean and understandable code